rikifujihara/scooterbay/README.md

 ### Categories

-Categories has the following database relationship.
+The Categories table has the following database relationship.

 - 'one mandatory to many optional' relationship with Listings.
 Listings must have one category but Categories can have zero or many Listings.